sedaisagar/Django-Tailwind/README.md

-# A minimal Django-based backend system to manage mutual funds and user investments, focusing on key API functionality
+# A minimal Django-based backend system with tailwind css

 ## Project Setup